exonum/exonum-doc/src/advanced/bitcoin-anchoring.md

 Decentralization during the anchoring process is built over the internal Bitcoin multisignature address architecture.

+Nodes performing anchoring are not strictly associated with the validator nodes.
+It means that there may exist a validator node that does not perform anchoring, and vice versa an anchoring node that is not a validator.
+But we strongly recommend to keep one to one relationship between the anchoring and validator nodes.

 When the Exonum network should be anchored, an anchoring transaction is built based on a [deterministic algorithm](#creating-anchoring-transaction).
-Its results are guaranteed to match for every honest validator.
+Its results are guaranteed to match for every honest anchoring node.
 This anchoring transaction spends one or more UTXOs from the current anchoring multisig address.
-Every validator can sign this transaction without regard for other validators, as it is allowed by Bitcoin.
+Every anchoring node can sign this transaction without regard for other anchoring nodes, as it is allowed by Bitcoin.
 All signatures are published into the Exonum blockchain.

-Exonum uses `M-of-N` multisig addresses, where `N` is a number of anchoring validators (`N <= 20` because of Bitcoin restrictions) and `M` is the necessary amount of signatures.
+Exonum uses `M-of-N` multisig addresses, where `N` is a number of anchoring nodes (`N <= 20` because of Bitcoin restrictions) and `M` is the necessary amount of signatures.
 In the Exonum consensus, `M = floor(2/3*N) + 1` is used as a supermajority.

 !!! note
-    If there are `N=10` validators, then `M=7` represents a supermajority.
+    If there are `N=10` anchoring nodes, then `M=7` represents a supermajority.
     That means, 7 signatures are required to build an anchoring transaction.
     If `N=4`, then `M=3` signatures are required.